rrc-karmjeetkaur/cloud_infrastructure_assignment12/README.md

+# CI/CD Assignment

-This repository is for my CI/CD Assignment.
+This repository is used for my CI/CD assignment.
-I am using GitHub Actions Super-Linter to check my code when I push or merge into the main branch.
+It includes a Super-Linter GitHub Action.

 What I did